bruceravel/SCFtests/use.md

 identical fits for all iorder values.
 Single scattering paths are computed exactly in feff.
 It is only multiple scattering paths that are subject to the IORDER approximation.

+The executive summary of this test is that the original assessment of 6x6 (IORDER=2) is the correct choice.

 ## Workflow